 May is an authority on the history of organized crime in the United States and is the author of Welcome to the Jungle Inn, Mob Stories, and Gangland Gotham.

 At the Liberty Branch Library

 September is National Honey Month, and the Liberty Branch Library will host a free presentation about the bees that make nature's sweet substance.

 Guest speaker Darryl Vaughn, of Cortland, will talk about what you need to know for beginning beekeeping.

 This event is free and open to the public.
 No reservations are necessary.

 Book Discussion Group

 Join our librarians for lively discussions about popular and thought-provoking books!
-Meets in the Board Room, 2nd Floor, at the Main Library.
+Meets at the Main Library in Warren.

-Thursday, July 11 at 2 p.m.: The Stolen Child by Keith Donohue
+Thursday, September 11 at 2 p.m.: Elizabeth is Missing by Emma Healey

 A Science Fiction and Fantasy book discussion group meets at 6:30 p.m. on the third Thursday of each month at the Main Library in Warren.